Opinionated Fable2 - Architecture & Performance

 let combinedValidation = validation1 >> bind validation2

-And here is Javascript code.
+And here is the JavaScript code.

 import Result from "fable-core/Result";